 Philip is the research leader of the Discovery Circle initiative.
 As a researcher, Philip is particularly interested in citizen science – actively involving the wider community research projects.
 Before the Discovery Circle, Philip worked with Professor Chris Daniels on citizen science projects including Operation Possum and the Great Koala Count.
 Through the Discovery Circle he is now coordinating BioBlitzes and citizen science projects like Cat Tracker.
 Personally, Philip enjoys bush walking with family and friends, cycling to work, and playing backyard cricket and guitar with enthusiasm, although this enthusiasm is not necessarily matched by talent (for the cricket or the guitar).
 Find out more about Philip on his staff webpage at the University of South Australia or follow him on Twitter.

-Sandra is an Adjunct Senior lecturer in Urban Ecology at the University of South Australia and a researcher/research supervisor associated with the Discovery Circle initiative.
+Sandra is an Adjunct Senior Research Fellow at the University of South Australia and a researcher/research supervisor associated with the Discovery Circle initiative.
 Sandra’s current research activities are concerned with urban biodiversity conservation and restoration, environmental history, citizen science and Australian nature writing.
 Through the Discovery Circle, Sandra is supervising research on the factors influencing participation in citizen science projects and is assisting Philip Roetman with Cat Tracker.
 Sandra is a plant ecologist by profession, but has a keen interest in the conservation of endangered animal species, which she expressed in her spare time by volunteer guiding at both Monarto and Adelaide Zoos.
 Find out more about Sandra on her staff webpage at the University of South Australia.

 Carla is a Lecturer in Psychology at the University of South Australia.
 Her passion is animal behaviour, conservation psychology (changing human behaviour to be more sustainable), and living in harmony with nature.
 She is particularly involved with Great Apes, but has also worked with felids, canids, marine mammals and other animals.
 She spent a month locked in an enclosure at Adelaide Zoo as part of the Human Zoo in 2007 and has served as the President of the Board of the Royal Zoological Society of South Australia.
 She loves spending time with her daughter and their amazing indoor Bengal cats and whippet.
 Find out more about Carla on her staff webpage at the University of South Australia.